 Absent extenuating circumstances, only one such transfer is permitted during an academic year.
 In addition, if a transfer request is made during the first fifteen days of each school year, the student will immediately be removed from the eligibility pool for any requested school.
 In-zone transfers for KG through 8th grade students are not permitted during FTE reporting periods, county-wide testing dates, three weeks prior to the end of the first semester, or the last quarter of each school year.
 In-zone transfers for all high school students will be limited to the end of the first semester.
 Transfers will be permitted for students in grades 9 through 12 that win a seat on an eligibility pool during the first 15 days of school.

-Beginning in the 2017-2018 school year, incoming seniors will be restricted from exercising their annual transfer after the end of the first semester of their junior year.
+The 2018-2019 school year, incoming seniors will be restricted from exercising their annual transfer after the end of the first semester of their junior year.

 There are four recognized grounds for waivers allowing permanent assignments that are not subject to the priorities and guidelines of the Plan.
 Parents must provide their own transportation if a waiver is approved unless transportation is already set up and there are seats available on the bus.